edgcarmu/codeigniter-phpunit/README.md

 TEST CASE
 ---------

-With this extension libaray, you could write test cases with loading Codeigniter framework.
+With this extension library, you can write test cases while loading the CodeIgniter framework.

-For example, write a test case `application/tests/CodeigniterTest.php` for testing Codeigniter config component:
+For example, create a test case at tests/CodeigniterTest.php to test a CodeIgniter component like the config loader:
 ```php
 <?php